jonifreeman/ajatusasana.fi/en/me.markdown

 image: stefi_syksy.jpg
 imagewidth: 170px
 ---
-April, 2013.
+Ajatus & Asana was born in April 2013.

 My name is Stephanie Freeman.
 I am an independent researcher-yoga teacher-hobbyist drummer.
 One foot in science, the other one in wellbeing, the aim being to build a strong bridge between the two.
-My 41 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and body/mind in unison.
+My 42 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and body/mind in unison.